Employees working from home

 - time management and self-discipline

 Home working isn't for everyone.
-But bear in mind that if you allow one person to do it, you may be setting a precedent that others will want to follow, so it's best to have a clear idea from the start of how home working could fit the needs of your business.
+Bear in mind that if you allow one person to do it, you may be setting a precedent that others will want to follow, so it's best to have a clear idea from the start of how home working could fit the needs of your business.
 You should establish fair criteria for home working as this will minimise any discrimination risk.
-You may want to consider setting some 'house' rules, such as giving priority to requests from parents of young or disabled children.

-Remember, too, that in some cases you're legally obliged to seriously consider requests for home working.
-Employees with 26 weeks service can request a range of flexible-working patterns from their employers - including the right to work from home.
+Remember, too, that in some cases you're legally obliged to seriously consider requests for working from home.
+Employees with 26 weeks' service can request a range of flexible working patterns from their employers - including the right to work from home.